Skip to main content

 Start by establishing a cleaning routine

 The best way to make sure you stay on target with your New Year’s cleaning resolution is to create a schedule that you’ll actually adhere to every week.
 You can make one yourself, or buy one online, but either way a printed chore chart will help to keep you motivated, with checklists to help break down the tasks that can sometimes feel overwhelming.
-Plus, it’s really satisfying checking off items as you complete them.
+Plus, it’s really satisfying to check off items as you complete them.

 This one has designated zones for daily, weekly, and monthly cleaning tasks, so your cleaning jobs never get out of hand.

-5 New Year’s cleaning resolutions you’ll want to follow all year long
+6 New Year’s cleaning resolutions you’ll want to follow all year long

 Looking for resolutions for a cleaner new year?
 Declutter your life and your home with these amazing ideas.